Edit on GitHub

 $ roslaunch turtlebot3_autorace_camera raspberry_pi_camera_publish.launch

-3. Use the command on Remote PC.
+3. Use the command on the Remote PC.

 $ roslaunch turtlebot3_autorace_camera intrinsic_camera_calibration.launch mode:=action